© 2026 WNIJ and WNIU

 Authorities have released the names of two men killed in a train crash last week in Carroll County.

-21-year-old Connor Sandrock and his father, 50-year-old Benjamin Sandrock, both of rural Lyndon, died after their pickup truck was struck by a southbound train near Savanna.
+Twenty-one-year-old Connor Sandrock and his father, 50-year-old Benjamin Sandrock, both of rural Lyndon, died after their pickup truck was struck by a southbound train near Savanna.

-Officials say the crash remains under investigation.
+The crash remains under investigation.

 STEPHENSON COUNTY FARMER'S MARKET ANNOUNCES TEMPORARY NEW HOME

-The Stephenson County Farmers Market is preparing for a new season—with a temporary change in location.
+The Stephenson County Farmers Market is preparing for a new season with a temporary change in location.

 Organizers say the move is temporary and thank Castor Home Health for providing the space.